Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/Week3/STA.md

 ---

-To perform timing analysis, the complete circuit is divided into different timing paths (that timing path may include path between *Input to register*, *Register to register* or *Register to output*).
+To perform timing analysis, the complete circuit is divided into different timing paths (that timing path may include path between *Input to register*, *Register to register* or *Register to output*) followed by calculation of delay across every specific path and finally determining the slowest and the fastest path in the circuit.

+## Arrival time

+This is the time by which the signal is expected to arrive at a certain point in a design.

+## Required time

+This is the time by which a signal must arrive at the destination to be correctly captured.

+## Slack

+Slack is the difference between the *'Required time'* and the  *'Arrival time'*.
+They are of two types:
+- Setup slack
+- Hold slack